orbitalquark/textadept/docs/api.md

 * *`cwd`*: Optional current working directory (cwd) for the child process.
 When omitted, the parent's cwd is used.
 * *`env`*: Optional map of environment variables for the child process.
-  When omitted, the parent's environment is used.
+  When omitted, Textadept's environment is used.
 * *`stdout_cb`*: Optional Lua function that accepts a string parameter for a block of standard output read from the child.
 Stdout is read asynchronously in 1KB or 0.5KB blocks (depending on the platform), or however much data is